therenujoshi/Buyers-Stop/README.md

   * Add a payment method solution to enable checkout and collecting payments
   * Associate each Merchant to a payment account

-## Demo

-This application is deployed on Heroku.
-Please check it out :smile: [here](https://mern-store-80202.herokuapp.com/).

 ## Install